RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.md

   - _Tip: The Catalog Number can be found at the very bottom of the Collection Object form._

-### Collection Object Attribute
+### How to enter information about the population size, abundance, area of occupancy, etc

-The Collection Object Attribute part of the form is used to record information relating to Phenology, Abundance, Sample size, Population and Area of Occupancy
+The Collection Object Attribute part of the form is used to record information relating to Abundance, Sample size, Population and Area of Occupancy
 To add information to the Collection Object Attribute record click on the Add button next to the Collection Object Attribute header.

 This expands the Collection Object Attribute part of the form